anna-farino/RiskAi/THREAT_SEVERITY_IMPLEMENTATION_PLAN.md

     model?: string;
     manufacturer?: string;
     category?: string;
+    specificity: 'generic' | 'partial' | 'specific'; // NEW: How specific is this mention?
     confidence: number;
     context: string;
   }>;
   companies: Array<{
     name: string;
     type: 'vendor' | 'client' | 'affected' | 'mentioned';
+    specificity: 'generic' | 'specific'; // NEW: Is this a broad mention or specific reference?
     confidence: number;
     context: string;
   }>;